-STRIPED BASS fishing is improving around the "thunder" full moon.
+STRIPED BASS fishing is good on the back side of the "thunder" full moon, especially at night and during the weekday when there is less boat traffic.
 The bass have set up on reefs, in typical fashion for this time of the year.
-The striped bass fishery shows no signs of slowing down this year.
-Western sound anglers are scoring on many 30 - 40 pound bass from Greenwich to Woodmont.
 Dawn and dusk is prime time for large stripers on the reefs, rip areas and lower coastal tidal rivers.
 Live lining eels, bunker or hickory shad has been the ticket to land a "cow" bass.
-Striper areas include the Watch Hill reefs, lower Thames River, the Race, Plum Gut, Pigeon Rip, outer Bartlett Reef, Black Point, Hatchett Reef, lower Connecticut River (Great Island), Long Sand Shoal, Cornfield Point, Southwest Reef (outer), Westbrook, Sixmile Reef, Falkner Island area, the reefs off Branford, New Haven Harbor (including Sandy Point), Charles Island area, Housatonic River, buoys 18 and 20 off Stratford Point, Stratford Shoal/Middle Ground, Bridgeport Harbor, Penfield Reef, around the Norwalk Islands, and Cable and Anchor Reef.
-Try night fishing at the DEEP Marine Headquarters fishing pier.
+Striper areas include the Watch Hill reefs, lower Thames River, the Race, Plum Gut, Pigeon Rip, outer Bartlett Reef, Black Point, Hatchett Reef, lower Connecticut River (Great Island), Long Sand Shoal, Cornfield Point, Southwest Reef (outer), Westbrook, Sixmile Reef, Falkner Island area, the reefs off Branford, New Haven Harbor (including Sandy Point), Charles Island area, lower Housatonic River, buoys 18 and 20 off Stratford Point, Stratford Shoal/Middle Ground, Bridgeport Harbor, Penfield Reef, around the Norwalk Islands, and Cable and Anchor Reef.
+Night fishing is good at the DEEP Marine Headquarters fishing pier and Harkness Memorial Park.